MatinDehghanian/limiter/README.md

 ## Installation

-You can install Limiter by running the following command in your terminal:
+You can install limiter by running the following command in your terminal:

 ```bash
 bash <(curl -sSL https://MatinDehghanian.github.io/limiter.sh)